mzdyb/checkpoint/README.md

 ![Check Point lab](files/checkpoint_lab.png)

 Below Job Workflow is used to automate the configuration of Check Point objects (networks, hosts, and groups), security policies and the automatic installation of the policy.
-It enables http/https traffic from Internal_Network to Web_Servers group in DMZ and from Mgmt_Network to cp1 node
+It enables http/https traffic from Internal_Network to Web_Servers group in DMZ and from Mgmt_Network to cp1 node:

 ![Job Workflow](files/checkpoint_workflow_template.png)